AkhilBharadwaj966/pestoSubmission/README.md

-# pestoSubmission
+# Pesto Assessment Submission

-# Project Title Task Manager
+# FUll Stack Task Manager

 This project consists of two main components: the front end, which is written in React with TypeScript, and the backend, which is a Spring Boot application written in Java with a PostgreSQL database.
 ## Getting Started